emaslanka/PlanYourMeal/README.md

  - adding daily plan to plans base for one day
  - displaying plans between specific dates(from form) and possibility to print them.

-The following items has been used :
+The following items have been used :
 - Spring
 - Hibernate
 - MySQL